Late bloomer: Writing

 Richard Adams's first novel, the bestseller Watership Down, was published when he was in his fifties.
 The Marquis de Sade published his first novel, Justine, after turning 51.
 Raymond Chandler published his first short story at 45, and his first novel, The Big Sleep, at 51.
 Paul Torday published his debut novel Salmon Fishing in the Yemen at the age of 59, after a career in the engineering industry.
 Jean Rhys is best known for her novel Wide Sargasso Sea, which was published in October 1966, when she was 76.

-Aron Ettore Schmitz published his first novel Senilità in his 38th year; however it was not until he published Zeno's Conscience that he made a breakthrough, aged 61.
+Aron Ettore Schmitz published his first novel, Senilità, in his 38th year.
+However, it was not until he published Zeno's Conscience that he made a breakthrough, aged 61.
 Even this was self-published.

 In other areas of writing, historian Gerda Lerner, born in 1920, published her first book, The Grimke Sisters from South Carolina, in 1967, when she was either 47 or 46 depending on her birthday.
 Poet Wallace Stevens started poetry late in life after years as an insurance salesman and executive.
 Although he was first published at 38, his "canonical works" came out in his fifties.
 In philosophy Mary Midgley had her first book when she was 56.
 Edmond Hoyle wrote a booklet on whist in his late sixties.
 To avoid unauthorized copies he wrote the copyrighted A Short Treatise on the Game of Whist at age 70.

 The Indian writer and polymath Nirad C. Chaudhuri wrote his autobiography The Autobiography of an Unknown Indian at the age of 54.
 He wrote a sequel to it Thy Hand, Great Anarch! at the age of 90.
 He published his next work (and his final work) Three Horsemen of the New Apocalypse at the age of 100.

+Jane Juska’s first book, A Round-Heeled Woman: My Late-Life Adventures in Sex and Romance (2003), documented her search for sex at 67 years of age by putting a literary personal ad in the New York Review of Books.